notionblog/notionInvites/README.md

 ![Untitled](./assets/8.png)

-for example mine here is https://notioninvites.d3vlab.workers.dev
+for example mine is https://notioninvites.d3vlab.workers.dev

 To invite a new user, make a **POST** request with the parameters listed below.